-Throughout history, storytelling has been a common way of communicating.
+Throughout history, storytelling has been a well-known form of communication.
 Stories can transmit wisdom, open hearts and break down barriers, and heal storytellers and their audiences.

-In 2011, Behavioral Health and Recovery Services (BHRS), Office of Diversity and Equity (ODE) embarked on a “Storytelling Project” that emphasizes the use of personal stories as a means to draw communal attention to mental health and wellness.
-While reducing stigma and broadening the definition of recovery, workshops consider social factors such as racism, discrimination, and poverty.
+In 2011, Behavioral Health and Recovery Services (BHRS), Office of Diversity and Equity (ODE) created their own “Storytelling Project” that emphasizes the use of personal stories as a means to draw communal attention to mental health and wellness.
+Considering factors such as racism, discrimination, and poverty, these workshops reduce stigma and broaden the definition of recovery.
 Participants are asked to share their stories through words, photos, drawings, personal mementos, and even music.
-The stories shared have been both personal and powerful.
+The stories shared are both personal and powerful.
 For some, they’ve created a sense of connection, and for others, they’ve been transforming.

 Contact Siavash Zohoori at firstname.lastname@example.org or (650) 372-3214 to learn more about the program!